Visualizing Historical Hurricanes in Contiguous United States (1851 – 2021) by Atlas Guo

 1) The Panoramic “Hexagon” Map (bottom):

-With orthographic “World From Space” projection, this map lines up the major Atlantic coastal area of the U.S. horizontally.
-Based on 10-square-kilometer hexagon unit, the choropleth (color) shows the total number of storms, and the piled bar chart (length) shows the storm frequencies in recent 10, 20, 50, 100, and 171 (all accessible history) years, correspondingly.
+With the orthographic “World From Space” projection, this map lines up the major Atlantic coastal area of the U.S. horizontally.
+Based on a 10-square-kilometer hexagon unit, the choropleth (color) shows the total number of storms, and the piled bar chart (length) shows the storm frequencies in the recent 10, 20, 50, 100, and 171 (all accessible history) years, respectively.

 2) The “Concentric Ring” Map (top-left):

-With same universal unit as the bottom map (10-sq-km hexagon), this map uses concentric rings to compare the number of the storm events every decade in recent 50 years: i.e. the center (core) indicates oldest decade (1970s) and edge ring indicates the most recent one (2010s).
+With the same universal unit as the bottom map (10-sq-km hexagon), this map uses concentric rings to compare the number of storm events every decade in the past 50 years: i.e., the center (core) indicates the oldest decade (1970s) and the edge ring indicates the most recent one (2010s).
 The darker the ring color is, the more storms this hexagon statistical unit has witnessed.

 3) The “Historic Hurricane Tracks” Map (top-right):